HarikaChittari/MyLearning/README.md

 # myLearning
-This repo contains java springboot code
+This repository contains Java Spring Boot code, providing a foundational understanding of the Spring framework.